 4. Your curtains are the wrong material, or you use blinds instead

 The most common curtain materials are cotton and linen, which are generally good for the home as they’re highly breathable and don’t hold onto bad smells.
 However, this breathability also makes them bad at stopping cold air passing through into your home.
-If you just have blinds in your bedroom, rather than curtains, you’ll find your bedroom becomes very cold, as not only does cold air enter through the gaps in the blind’s slats, but fabrics are generally better insulators than thin pieces of wood or plastic.
+If you just have blinds in your bedroom, rather than curtains, you’ll find you end up with a cold bedroom, as not only does cold air enter through the gaps in the blind’s slats, but fabrics are generally better insulators than thin pieces of wood or plastic.

 You should opt for curtains made from thicker materials, like suede or velvet.
-Not only are these materials gorgeous, but are excellent at keeping heat in your room, and preventing cold air from getting in from the outside, which will be making your bedroom cold.
+Not only are these materials gorgeous, but are excellent at making your bedroom warmer, preventing cold air from getting in from the outside, which will be the cause of your cold bedroom.

 5. You’re letting in cold air through your windows